Hi Susan. I enjoyed browsing through your site. You have a lot of good information.

 If you think that you'll visit two or more attractions, you should consider getting one of the Boston discount cards - with the GoSelect card, for example, you'll usually save 15%-25% even if you visit just a couple of attractions.
 The other advantage is that you get to head straight to the head of the line - big plus when your time is limited.

 You might also want to check out Boston shore excursions.
 Your flight gets into Logan Airport early enough to permit you to join these tours.
-Although they do make stops so that passengers can get out, look around, and take photos, you spend much of your time on the tour bus, which might work well for your parents.
-Many of the tour coaches will pick you up at a downtown hotel - such as the Boston Harbor Hotel.
+Although they do make stops so that passengers can get out, look around, and take photos, you spend much of your time on the trolley or tour bus, which might work well for your parents.

 One final thought about the free luggage storage option at the Rowes Wharf Water Taxi office.
 Although you can ask the water taxi dock dispatcher at the airport for the Rowes Wharf taxi, a better approach is to call Rowes Wharf Ferry Service ahead of time - 617-406-8584 for regular reservations, and 617-261-6620 for group reservations.